 Using Your Home as Long Term Care Insurance

-A reader, Laurel, recently left a comment on the blog.
-She stated, “. . . now I view our house as our long term care insurance.
+A reader recently left a comment that has me thinking.
+She stated, “. . .
+I view our house as our long term care insurance.
 When we need assisted living, we will sell the house and have enough money for a very nice place.”

 According to the website MedicareInteractive.org: “Home health care includes a wide range of health and social services delivered in your home to treat illness or injury.
 Services covered by Medicare’s home health benefit include intermittent skilled nursing care, therapy, and care provided by a home health aide.
 Depending on the circumstances, home health care will be covered by either Part A or Part B.”